 Figure 17.
-Suitability relationship for mottled duck SI_4 , mean salinity April to July.
+Suitability relationship for mottled duck SI4, mean salinity April to July.

-2.3 BROWN PELICAN
+2.6 BROWN PELICAN

 The most relevant recent research on brown pelican nesting habitat requirements was from the RESTORE Act, Center of Excellence-funded project: Assessment of coastal island restoration practices for the creation of brown pelican nesting habitat (https://thewaterinstitute.org/la-coe/funded-research).
 This project assessed the effects of various environmental, ecological, and island geomorphological factors on the nesting success of pelicans on Louisiana's barrier islands.
 Results suggest that island elevation is an important factor in pelican nesting success (Dr. Paul Leberg, University of Louisiana at Lafayette, oral communication, 3/2/2020).
 In addition, results from the project could be used to refine the "Distance to the mainland or large islands" SI.
 Unfortunately, data and analyses from the project were not available in time to make model improvements for the 2023 Coastal Master Plan; therefore, these improvements should be considered for the next master plan modeling effort.
 The 2023 brown pelican HSI model is the same as the 2017 model (Leberg, 2017c).
 The model is used to calculate the annual habitat suitability score of a model cell for nesting brown pelican.
-The model equation is: HSI = (SI1 x SI2 x SI3 x SI4 x SI5 x SI6)^{1/6}.
+The model equation is: HSI = $(Sl_1 \times Sl_2 \times Sl_3 \times Sl_4 \times Sl_5 \times Sl_6)^{1/6}$ .

-SI1 = Area of island including the cell of interest (V1).
+$\underline{Sl_1}$ = Area of island including the cell of interest ( $V_1$ ).
 This SI only considers small islands to be suitable for nesting pelicans.
 Small islands are defined as contiguous model cells comprising a land mass less than 200 hectares in area that is surrounded by cells that are 100% open water.

-SI_1 = 0.0, when $V_1 < 25$ or >200 ha 1.0, when $25 \leq V_1 \leq 180$ 10 - (0.05V_1), when $180 < V_1 \leq 200$
+SI1 = 0.0, when $V_1$ < 25 or >200 ha 1.0, when $25 \le V_1 \le 180$ $10 - (0.05V_1)$ , when $180 < V_1 \le 200$